Sex and Gender-Based Misconduct Policy (Title IX)

 XVI.
 Protecting Against Sexual Assault and Other Violence

-- All visitors to Excelsior College buildings, including students, must sign in at the reception desk at the main entrance.
+- All visitors to Excelsior University buildings, including students, must sign in at the reception desk at the main entrance.
 Staff meet visitors at the main reception desk and escort them to the appropriate destinations.

 - The Office of Human Resources and the Office of Technology and Facilities Services provides employees with periodic reminders about personal safety and security issues.

-Many Excelsior College students take traditional classroom courses through accredited colleges and universities to fulfill Excelsior degree requirements.
+Many Excelsior University students take traditional classroom courses through accredited colleges and universities to fulfill Excelsior degree requirements.
 These students should visit those institution’s Web sites or campus security offices to find out about the safety programs at those schools.
 (See Campus Security Report)

 - View national Campus Crime Statistics at the following Web site: http://ope.ed.gov/security.